eva-seulki/syoo11-first-app/README.md

-# 📦 ITMD 504 Final Assessment Project - Spring B
+# 📦 ITMD 504 Final Assessment - 2025 Spring B

 This project is part of the final assessment for ITMD 504 in the **Master of Information Technology** program at **Illinois Institute of Technology**, Spring B.